-Remark (1) The group of "Siam City Cement Public Co., Ltd." and its executives is the largest shareholder, comprising of Siam City Cement Public Co., Ltd. and Mr. Vanchai Tosomboon holding a total of 236,733,980 shares or 45.09 percent of the paid-up capital and all shares with voting right, having three representing directors; namely, Mr. Paul Heinz Hugentobler, Mr. Siva Mahasandana, and Mr. Vanchai Tosomboon, whom are non-executives and nonauthorized Directors.
+Remark (1) The group of "Siam City Cement Public Co., Ltd." and its executives is the largest shareholder, comprising of Siam City Cement Public Co., Ltd. and Mr. Vanchai Tosomboon holding a total of 236,733,980 shares or 45.09 percent of the paid-up capital and all shares with voting right, having three representing directors; namely, Mr. Paul Heinz Hugentobler, Mr. Siva Mahasandana, and Mr. Vanchai Tosomboon, whom are non-executives and non-authorized directors.

-Dividend Policy
+7.3 Dividend Payment Policy

-The Company's policy is to pay no less than 60 per cent of the net profit as stated in the Company's financial statements each year.
-An amount of each year's deividend is considered after deduction of accumulated losses brought forward (if any), and the legal allocation of reserve.
-However, the Company may pay dividends at a rate less than the above subject based on the results of operations, financial condition, liquidity, and the need for working capital in the business operations.
-Repayment of loans and accrued liabilities, expansion of investment, or the expansion of the company in the future are also consideration for a dividend rate.
+The Company has established the dividend payment policy to pay dividend for each year at no less than 60 percent of the net profit according to the financial statements after deductions of accumulated losses brought forward (if any) and legal provisions set forth.
+However, the Company may pay dividends at a rate less than the above subject based on the operation results, financial condition, liquidity, and the need for working capital in the business operations.
+Repayment of loans and accrued liabilities, expansion of investment, or the expansion of the Company in the future are also consideration for a dividend rate.

-(8) Management Structure
+8. Management Structure

-The management structure of the Company consists of the Board of Directors and four committees, namely Audit Committee, Risk Management Committee, Nomination and Remuneration Committee and Corperate Governance Committee.
+The management structure of the Company consists of the Board of Directors and four sub-committees, namely the Audit Committee, the Risk Management Committee, the Nomination and Remuneration Committee and the Corperate Governance Committee.
 All of the Company's executive members, including directors and executive officers are qualified under Section 68 of the Companies Act B.E.
-2535 and in line with relating regulations launched by the capital market.
+2535 and in compliance with regulations launched by the capital market.
 The management structure of the Company in deatails is as follows:

-Board of Directors
+8.1 The Board of Directors

-The Board of Directors comprises a total of 9 members(1).
-In 2017 and 2018, the Company's Board of Directors held 14 and 12 meetings respectively.
-Mrs. Somrudee Suwannaroop is the Company Secretary.
+Structure : The Board of Directors comprises a total of 9 members.
+Mrs. Prapatsorn Kantawong is the Company Secretary.
 Details of attendance of each director are as follows:

-Name of Director Position No. of attendance / No. of Meeting in 2017 No.of attendance / No.of meeting in 2018 1.
-Mr.Suroj Subhasavasdikul (2) Chairman and Authorised Signatory 12/14 12/12 2.
-Mr.Kraisi Sirirungsi Vice Chairman and Authorised Signatory 14/14 12/12 3.
-Mr.Anun Louharanoo 2) Director and Authorised Signatory, and Acting Chief Executive Officer 14/14 12/12 4.
-Mr.Srihasak Arirachakaran Director and Authorised Signatory 12/14 10/12 5.
-Mr.Somchit Limwathanakura Director and Authorised Signatory 14/14 10/12 6.
-Mr.Somchai Lovisuth 3) Director and Authorised Signatory 14/14 12/12 7.
-Mr.Padetpai Meekun-im Director and Chairman of Audit Committee 12/14 10/12 8.
-Mr.Virach Aphimeteetamrong Director and member of Audit Committee 14/14 9/12 9.
-Mr.Satit Chanchaowakun Director and member of Audit Committee 12/14 10/12
+Name of Director Position No. of attendance / No.of Meeting in 2018 No.of attendance / No.of meeting in 2019 (1) Mr.Suroj Subhasavasdikul Chairman and Authorised Signatory 12/12 12/12 (2) Mr.Kraisi Sirirungsi Vice Chairman and Authorised Signatory 12/12 12/12 (3) Mr.Anun Louharanoo Director and Authorised Signatory, and Acting Chief Executive Officer (1) 12/12 12/12 (4) Mr.Srihasak Arirachakaran Director and Authorised Signatory 10/12 12/12 (5) Mr.Somchit Limwathanakura Director and Authorised Signatory 10/12 11/12 (6) Mr.Somchai Lovisuth Director and Authorised Signatory 12/12 12/12 (7) Mr.Padetpai Meekun-im Director and Chairman of Audit Committee 10/12 11/12 (8) Mr.Virach Aphimeteetamrong Director and member of Audit Committee 9/12 11/12 (9) Mr.Satit Chanchaowakun Director and member of Audit Committee 10/12 11/12